 You’ll notice that when you’re in shutter priority mode, the camera calculates the approximate f-stop when you set you set the camera at a desired shutter speed.
 If you want to get more creative, you can take those settings and switch your camera to manual mode and put those setting in manually; that will give you a starting point.
 You can also get some cool shots at night without the tripod by using manual mode and shooting at just under a second while moving the camera around.

 Slow shutter speed photography is just another way to be creative with your camera while having a little fun with intentional blur.
 Keeping an open mind with photographic creativity is what separates photographic art from a plain snapshot.

 About the Author:

-This articles was written by Alan Slagle.
+This article was written by Alan Slagle from FrolickingPhotos.
 “I’ve been doing photography all my life and it’s a great way to get away from life in general.
 I believe digital photography has no rules so I do a lot of experimenting and that gives me a chance to write an article about my experiences.”